-NAMI Family-to-Family is a free, 8-session educational program for family, significant others, and friends of people with mental health conditions.
-It is a designated evidenced-based program.
+NAMI Family-to-Family is a free, 8-session educational program for families, significant others, and friends of people with mental health conditions.
+It is a designated evidence-based program.
 This means that research shows that the program significantly improves the coping and problem-solving abilities of the people closest to a person with a mental health condition.

 What You’ll Gain

 NAMI Family-to-Family not only provides information and strategies for taking care of the person you love, but you’ll also find out that you’re not alone.
 Recovery is a journey, and there is hope.

 The group setting of NAMI Family-to-Family provides mutual support and shared positive impact—experience compassion and reinforcement from people who understand your situation.
 Sharing your own experience may help others in your class.
 In the program, you’ll learn about:

 * How to solve problems and communicate effectively

 * Taking care of yourself and managing your stress